pranitha-chowdary/AASARA-AI/README.md

 Payouts are instantly activated without human intervention when these thresholds are breached:
 * **Environmental:** Heatwave (>42°C for 3+ hours), Heavy Rain (>20mm/hr), Severe AQI.
 * **Social:** Unplanned Section 144 curfews, documented local transport strikes.
+* **Hyper-Local Ward-Level Precision:** We do not use "City-Average" weather data, as it is highly inaccurate for gig workers.
+Our triggers are tied to hyper-local API resolution (e.g., triggering a flood specifically in Ward K/E - Andheri East, not just "Mumbai").

+The 7-Day Underwriting Rule: To prevent workers from subscribing only when a storm is forecasted, our system cross-references platform telemetry.
+A worker must have a minimum of 7 active delivery days in the past 30 days for their cover to be valid.

+### Actuarial Solvency & The 14-Day Stress Test
+ To ensure our Liquidity Pool survives catastrophic "Black Swan" events without bankrupting the protocol, we built strict actuarial logic into our backend:

+Burning Cost Rate (BCR) & Loss Ratio: We continuously monitor our pool health using the formula: Loss Ratio = (Total Claims Paid) / (Total Premiums Collected).

+The Circuit Breaker: If a severe, continuous disaster (e.g., a 14-day monsoon) causes our Loss Ratio to breach the 85% threshold, our smart contracts automatically trigger a "Rollback and Suspend" protocol.
+New enrollments are instantly halted to prevent adverse selection, ensuring we maintain enough liquidity to pay the workers already trapped in the disaster zone.

 ---